Taiwan Says China Used Drills to Prepare for Invasion, but the U.S. Says It’s Not Imminent

 .
 House Speaker Nancy Pelosi delivers remarks as Taiwan President Tsai Ing-wen listens at the Presidential Office in Taipei on Wednesday, August 3.

-U.S. House Speaker Nancy Pelosi delivers remarks as Taiwan President Tsai Ing-wen listens at the Presidential Office in Taipei on August 3rd.
+U.S. House Speaker Nancy Pelosi delivers remarks as Taiwan President Tsai Ing-wen listens at the Presidential Office in Taipei on August 3.
 (Image: via Taiwan Presidential Office)

 ‘Today, the world faces a choice between democracy and autocracy’

-In her remarks, Tsai said, “Facing deliberately heightened military threats, Taiwan will not back down.
+In her remarks, Tsai said: “Facing deliberately heightened military threats, Taiwan will not back down.
 “We will firmly uphold our nation’s sovereignty and continue to hold the line of defense for democracy.”

-President Tsai thanked Pelosi for visiting, praised her long commitment to democracy and human rights, and bestowed her Taiwan’s highest civilian honor.
+President Tsai thanked Pelosi for visiting, praised her long commitment to democracy and human rights, and bestowed on her Taiwan’s highest civilian honor.

 Follow us on TwitterFacebook, or Pinterest